Common Problems

 Problem-Solving and Proactivity: You should demonstrate strong problem-solving skills and a proactive approach.
 This includes anticipating potential challenges in your designs and suggesting improvements.
 You need to be adept at identifying and addressing bottlenecks, optimizing performance, and ensuring system reliability.

 The Bar for Ad Click Aggregator: For this question, E5 candidates are expected to speed through the initial high level design so you can spend time discussing, in detail, optimizations for scaling the system, reducing the latency between click and query, and ensuring the system is fault-tolerant.
 You should be able to discuss the trade-offs between different technologies and justify your choices, understanding why you would favor one technology over another.
-Ideally, a senior candidate recognizes the need for real-time processing and can contrast it with batch-processing, but they make not be able to propose a fully fault-tolerant solution and would not have gone into the full depth they we wen't into above.
-Instead, they'd have chosen a couple instances from the above deep dives to focus on.
+Ideally, a senior candidate recognizes the need for real-time processing and can contrast it with batch processing, but they may not be able to propose a fully fault-tolerant solution and would not have gone into the full depth that we went into above.
+Instead, they would have chosen a couple of instances from the above deep dives to focus on.

 Staff+